Tharunya07/Tharunya07/README.md

 ### 💡 About Me

 - 🎓 Master’s Student in Computer Information Systems @ Colorado State University
-- 📍 Based in Fort Collins, CO
+- 📍 Fort Collins, CO
 - 💼 Actively seeking **internships** and **full-time roles** in tech
 - 🔐 Passionate about security, DevSecOps, and cloud
 - 💬 Always open to collaborations on security tools, automation & OSS